jmarshak/melachaminder/README.md

 -   Your location won't be 100% accurate (you can update it via the web UI).

 *Instructions*
--   Download the melachaplug.bin file from above. (currently none are compiled)
+-   Download the melachaminder.bin file from above. (currently none are compiled)
 -   If your device is using Tasmota, follow instructions on how to upgrade from the [ESPHome docs](https://esphome.io/guides/migrate_sonoff_tasmota.html) or [Tasmota docs](https://tasmota.github.io/docs/Upgrading/#upgrade-using-webui).
 -   If your device is using ESPHome, use the web UI to install the firmware.
--   Once the firmware is installed it will create a WiFi access point called "Melacha Plug Fallback", connect to it using any phone or computer.
+-   Once the firmware is installed it will create a WiFi access point called "Melacha Minder Fallback", connect to it using any phone or computer.
 -   On the devices webpage enter in your WiFi details (it should pop up, if it doesn't then it can be accessed via it's IP).
 -   The device will restart, and should appear on your WiFi network.